-The WDB, with the agreement of the CEO, has, through a competitive process in accordance with the Uniform Guidance, WIOA and its implementing regulations, and Local procurement laws and regulations, selected Equus Workforce Solutions as the One-Stop Operator for the PA CareerLink® Lancaster County effective July 1, 2022
+The WDB, with the agreement of the CEO, has, through a competitive process in accordance with the Uniform Guidance, WIOA and its implementing regulations, and Local procurement laws and regulations, selected the consortium of Educational Data Systems, Inc (EDSI), Lancaster-Lebanon Intermediate Unit 13 (LLIU13), and Lancaster County Career and Technology Center (LCCTC). as the one-stop operator for the PA CareerLink® Lancaster County.

-The One-Stop Infrastructure Funding Agreement establishes a financial plan, including terms and conditions, to fund the services and operating costs of the PA CareerLink® Lancaster County.
+The One-Stop Operating Budget and Infrastructure Funding Agreement establish a financial plan, including terms and conditions, to fund the services and operating costs of the PA CareerLink® Lancaster County.
 The Parties to the MOU agree that joint funding is an essential foundation for an integrated service delivery system and necessary to maintain the PA CareerLink® Lancaster County.